C0deWiser/polyglot/readme.md

 ## Gettext Translator

-As Laravel Translator may hold strings in different files (that we call namespace), so Gettext may hold strings in different files (that is called text domains).
+As Laravel Translator may hold strings in different files (known as groups), so Gettext may hold strings in different files (known as text domains).
 The idea is alike, but there are a lot of difference.

 Gettext may split strings by categories, described by php constants `LC_MESSAGES`, `LC_MONETARY`, `LC_TIME` and so on.